qwo/LeveragingKubernetesForEveryone/presentation/slides.md

 ### What is Kubernetes?

 - Google Product
 - Container Network Foundations
---
+- Major provides all support Hosted Kubernetes
+---

 ### How does it help teams?
 - Build faster, Ship Faster